-Accelerate Quantum Information Science
+Accelerate Quantum Computing Research

 Features and Benefits

-Choose the best approach for your work from algorithm-agnostic, accelerated quantum circuit simulation methods.
+Choose the best approach for your work from algorithm-agnostic accelerated quantum circuit simulation methods.

-The tensor network method features include accelerated tensor and tensor network contraction, order optimization, approximate contractions, and multi-GPU contractions.
+Tensor network method features include accelerated tensor and tensor network contraction, order optimization, approximate contractions, and multi-GPU contractions.

-High-level Python API supports drop-in multi-node execution.
+The high-level Python API supports drop-in multi-node execution.

 Simulate bigger problems faster and get more work done sooner.

 Using an NVIDIA A100 Tensor Core GPU over CPU implementations delivers orders-of-magnitude speedups on key quantum problems, including random quantum circuits, Shor’s algorithm, and the Variational Quantum Eigensolver.